opendistro/for-elasticsearch-docs/docs/reporting/index.md

 # Reporting

 The Kibana **Reporting** feature allows you to generate, schedule and share reports on-demand or based on an automated schedule.
 On-demand reports can be instantly downloaded in PNG, PDF and CSV formats, while schedule-based reports can be configured and set up for automated periodic delivery to stakeholders.
-You can do this either from the **Reporting** tab in the Kibana left navigation panel or from within the **Dashboard**, **Visualization** and **Discover** tabs.
+You can do this either from the **Reporting** tab in left navigation panel or from within the **Dashboard**, **Visualization** and **Discover** tabs.
 To download, schedule and share reports, you must have the required role permissions.

 ## Create Report